 Virginia's drunk driving laws are extremely tough.
 However, in many cases the charges and evidence can be challenged successfully.
-If you have been arrested for DUI, our attorneys may be able to help you avoid the most serious consequences.
+If you have been arrested for DUI, our Fairfax DUI defense lawyers may be able to help you avoid the most serious consequences.

 You Have Questions About DUI/DWI in Virginia — We Have Answers

 At Kearney, Freeman, Fogarty & Joshi, PLLC, our experienced Fairfax County DUI defense lawyers know that whether this is a first-time offense or a fourth, you are going to have questions about the legal process and what you can expect.
 We can provide you with answers that will help relieve some of your worry and work to achieve the best possible outcome in your case.

 In our criminal defense practice, we represent people throughout the Washington, D.C., metropolitan region, including all of Northern Virginia, who have been charged with their first drunk driving offense, are facing a subsequent DUI charge, or who are charged with felony maiming.
 We are aggressive in our approach, and we are experienced litigators who know how to successfully challenge the "official" version of events and help you avoid life-altering consequences such as:

 - Mandatory jail time on first offense, if over .15 blood alcohol content, and for every subsequent offense,

 - Loss of your driver's license for a minimum of one year on a first offense,